 Tennessee Personal Injury Law: Compensatory Damages

-When a person is injured or killed as the result of fatal harm, he or she is entitled the benefits or damages under Tennessee legislation in order to compensation him or her for the suffering.
+When a person is injured or killed as the result of fatal harm, that individual is entitled the benefits or damages under Tennessee legislation in order to compensation them for the suffering.
 These are aptly called “compensatory damages.”

 Calculating Compensatory Damages